D0s1/n-body-2025/README.md

 # N-Body Simulation

-Kleines Projekt zur Simulation eines N-Body-Systems mit "Merge-Eigenschaften", geschrieben in **Java 21** mit IntelliJ IDEA.
+Small Project to simulate a N-Body-System with "Merge-Attributes", written in **Jav 21** with IntelliJ Idea.
-Zur Ausführung bitte **Maven** verwenden und die `Main.java` starten.
+Please use with **Maven** and run the  `Main.java`.

-Tests sind vorhanden unter:
+Tests are executable under:
 `src/test/java/PointOfMassTest.java`